 Let’s be specific and concrete, then, about the techniques you will conceptualize and assimilate in order to be a good player of and listener to blues harp.

-1. Get familiar with harp notation.
-Holes one through ten, blow, draw, and bend: that’s it.
-If you are like me, you will be very glad that you don’t have to read music to play harp.
-Butterfield could read music well, but you don’t have to.
+1. Get familiar with harp notation, called "tabs.".
+Holes one through ten, each one numbered, blow, draw, and bend: that’s it.
+If you are like me, you will be glad that you don’t have to read music to play harp.
+Butterfield could read music reasonably well, but you don’t have to.
+Tabs.

 3. Play those single notes.
 Forget chords, and avoid playing more than one hole whether blowing or drawing.
 That’s just sloppy.

 11. Get comfortable with some of the idiosyncrasies of the harp.
 First, that 2-draw and 3-blow are the same note – G, on a C harp.
 You will hardly ever actually play the 3-blow, preferring instead to play the 2-draw.
 Why?
-Because when you are drawing on the 2 hole, you will be able to bend the note in that same hole immediately following, without having to reverse your breathing from draw to blow.
-And you will be bending that 2-draw often, to hit the G-flat and F (again, on the C harp).
+Just because, for now.
+You will be bending that 2-draw often, to hit the G-flat and F (again, on the C harp).
 Secondly, that the blow-draw pattern in which the draw is the higher note in the same hole reverses when you get to the 7 hole.
 7 draw is lower than 7 blow, as we have seen, and that pattern continues right up to the far-high end of the harp.
 Sorry for all the italics here, but certain things have to be emphasized.

-12. Get out there and play at an open jam session or an open mic opportunity.
+12. Get out there and play at an Open Jam session or an Open Mic (and pronounce that "Open Mike" or you will sound stupid) opportunity.
 Where: you can figure it out, but start by inquiring at your local music store where they sell equipment and offer lessons.
 Call around to some bars: you can find one that schedules a regular open jam session where you can go and sign up.
 Of course you will have to bring your complete set of harps, and maybe a microphone and amplifier, as well.
 Ask.
 You don’t think you’re ready?
-I have news for you: if you can play a 12-bar blues and anticipate the changes, you are.
+I have news for you: if you can play a 12-bar blues and anticipate the I-IV-V changes, you absolutely are.
 Find out who the bandleader is and take your cues from him.
 The most important question you will ask: “What key is the [next] song?"
-Then when the guy nods in your direction, you’re on: stick to the tonic notes in the I-IV-IV 12-bar progression, and you can’t go wrong.
+Count up four letters from that key, including the key, and use that harp.
+For A, use the D harp.
+For G, grab the C harp.
+And so on.
+Then when the guy nods in your direction, you’re on.
+Stick to the tonic notes in the I-IV-IV 12-bar progression, and you can’t go wrong.
 When it’s time for your second solo, throw in a couple of other notes.
-Stick to the low octave of the harp, especially holes 2-4; fool around a little bit with a 5-draw, a 6-blow, and a 1-draw, and you have nailed it.
+Stay on the low octave of the harp, especially holes 2-4; fool around a little bit with a 5-draw, a 6-blow, and a 1-draw, and you have nailed it.
 Tomlin has a nice video of how to get started at a jam session at https://www.youtube.com/watch?v=jf563V0YuPk.